How Proper Prep Leads to Crack-Free Concrete

 Bend rebar around corners

 Rebar can be easily bent with this simple rebar bender ($30 at concrete supply companies).
-If you have only a few bends to make, standing on the rebar and pulling it up into shape works for rebar 1/2 in. and smaller.
+If you have only a few bends to make, standing on the rebar and pulling it up into shape works for rebar 1/2-inch and smaller.

 Tie into the existing slabs